 This group’s discovery that oxyntomodulin reduces appetite offers a potential new treatment for obesity and in 2005 Steve co-founded spin out company ‘Thiakis Ltd’ to commercialise these findings.
 Thiakis was sold to Wyeth in 2008 for a reported £100 million (milestoned).

-He chaired the Warwick Medical School Faculty Advisory Board.
 Steve has been a member of the Main Scientific Board for AstraZeneca and advisory boards for Upjohn and Novartis.
-He was Senior Censor then Vice President of the Royal College of Physicians, Chairman of the Medical Research Society, Chairman of the Society for Endocrinology, Chairman of BioScientifica and Chairman of the Diabetes UK Research Committee as well as a current and past member of a number of MRC grant committees.
+He was Senior Censor then Vice President of the Royal College of Physicians, Chairman of the Medical Research Society, Chairman of the Society for Endocrinology, Chairman of BioScientifica and Chairman of the Diabetes UK Research Committee as well as a current and past member of a number of MRC grant committees, currently the Innovate UK Major Awards Committee.
 He was a Board member of the National Institute of Biological Standards and Control (NIBSC) and Chairman of the Scientific Committee.
 He was a member of the Rector's weekly executive committee in Imperial College London and a member of the West London NHS Area Health Authority.
-In 2013 he was elected a Fellow of the Royal Society.
+In 2013 he was elected a Fellow of the Royal Society and now chairs Sectional Committee 10.
+In 2019 he was elected a member of the EU Academy of Sciences.
+He chaired the Warwick Medical School Faculty Advisory Board and now chairs the Health Partnership Board.
+In 2018 he received an Honorary Doctorate of Warwick University and in 2019 an Honorary Doctorate of Brunel University.
+In 2019 a biotech spinout, Zihipp, of which he is Chairman, began work on a series of new diabetes and obesity therapies.